 If you’ve spent any time on Reddit recently, you’ve probably stumbled upon the threads.
 Developers are feeling blindsided by sudden pricing changes, trying to make sense of confusing credit systems, and getting hit with bills they didn't see coming.
 It’s a classic story: a great product causing a lot of headaches with a confusing pricing model.

 That’s exactly why we’re here.
-We’re going to sort through the confusion and give you a clear, no-nonsense guide to the current Cursor pricing model.
-We’ll break down each plan, explain why they switched to usage-based billing, and help you decide if it’s the right tool for you or your team.
+I’m going to sort through the confusion and give you a clear, no-nonsense guide to the current Cursor pricing model.
+We'll break down each plan, explain why they switched to usage-based billing, and help you decide if it’s the right tool for you or your team.

 What is Cursor and what drives Cursor pricing?

 Cursor isn’t just another plugin you add to your existing editor.
 It’s a complete, AI-first code editor that aims to be a genuine partner in your coding process, not just a fancy autocomplete tool.
+If you want the full picture before the price talk, my Cursor review walks through 30 days of daily use.

 But that kind of deep integration has a cost, and it’s mainly driven by the powerful (and expensive) large language models (LLMs) it relies on from companies like OpenAI, Anthropic, and Google.
 Every time you ask Cursor to write, refactor, or explain code, it’s making an API call to one of these models, and that costs money.
 The features that have the biggest impact on your bill are:

-• Agent: This is Cursor’s big-ticket feature.
+Agent: This is Cursor's big-ticket feature.
 It’s what you use for complex, multi-file tasks.
-When you ask it to refactor a huge chunk of your application, it’s using a serious amount of computing power.
+When you ask it to refactor a huge chunk of your application, it's using a serious amount of computing power.

-• Tab: This is the "magically accurate autocomplete" that’s always running in the background, trying to guess what you’re going to type next.
+Tab: This is the "magically accurate autocomplete" that’s always running in the background, trying to guess what you’re going to type next.

-• Context Window: This is how much code and information the AI can look at a single time.
+Context Window: This is how much code and information the AI can look at a single time.
 Giving the AI more context (like pointing it to several large files) makes its suggestions smarter, but it also makes the request more expensive to process.

 The big Cursor pricing shift: From predictable requests to usage-based credits